hitchdev/hitchstory/docs/approach/test-realism.md

 While it's trite to say that a test that is fast and catches no bugs is pointless, there's a little more to it than that.

-Unrealistic unit tests *do* usefully catch bugs, which is partly why doing TDD with them can be such a powerful approach.
+Fast, unrealistic unit tests *do* usefully catch bugs, which is partly why doing TDD with them can be such a powerful approach.
 An unrealistic, quick test that provides feedback on *some* bugs is still useful.